 LiberapayIf you were looking for a Patreon alternative that doesn’t charge a platform fee, then Liberapay must be good.
 The platform is open source, and the only thing you have to pay to use it is the bank charges.
 Creators can get their payments directly on Stripe or Paypal.

-However, you must note that one cannot use Liberapay to sell products or services.
-This is because it is strictly meant for donation purposes.
-But you can provide Liberapay links on other sites where you upload content regularly.
+However, you must note that you cannot use Liberapay to sell products or services.
+It is strictly meant for donation purposes.
+However, you can provide Liberapay links on other sites where you upload content regularly.

 Visit Site